Eva Palmer-Sikelianos: Second Delphic Festival

-Psacos was again asked to write the music for the play and the old arguments from the first festival were revisited.
-She was given more of a free hand to decide upon the particulars of the production than before and Psachos and Palmer disagreed on the musical elements of the play.
-The two would not speak again and Psachos withdrew from the production.
-Both the athletic competitions and an exhibition of handicrafts were again part of the festival.
-The festival took place in 1930 and was a success.
+She and Sikelianos chose The Suppliants as the featured play.
+Psachos was again asked to write the music for the play, but he and Palmer disagreed on the artistic vision.
+Psachos eventually withdrew from the production; the two would not speak again.
+Both the athletic competitions and an exhibition of handicrafts were again part of the festival, which took place in 1930.